wdomski/ARClab/ex/FreeRTOS/README.md

 allows for completely CPU-free periodic measurement of analog signal.

+Additional changes to the project are required:
+- enable interrupts on TIM6,
+- select trigger event as Update Event for TIM6,
+- select trigger source for ADC1,
+- configure DMA for ADC1 in circular mode,
+- enable DMA transfers on ADC completed conversion.

+It is required to start a timer TIM6 (1Hz frequency) in time base mode with interrupts and start ADC1 peripheral (without interrupts or DMA).

+Moreover, **TIMER3** connector was configured so it generates a square wave with frequency of 1/3Hz ~= 0.33Hz.
+**TIMER3** connector is connected with **ADC2** connector through low-pass filter.

 There should be created two tasks:
 - **measure**, a task responsible for reading measurements from ADC and storing it in memory.